mulfdev/chainjump/readme.md

 # Specification: Distributed Cross-Chain Order Processor (ChainJump)

-## System Overview
+#### System Overview

-1. A Rust-based distributed system for processing ERC-7683 compliant cross-chain orders, using registered workers to initiate orders on the source chain and execute on the target chain.
-The system leverages blockchain for primary data storage with minimal local caching.
+> A Rust-based distributed system for processing ERC-7683 compliant cross-chain orders, using registered workers to initiate orders on the source chain and execute on the target chain.

 ## Core Components